KilianVounckx/crap/README.md

 # Crap

 Proof of concept argument parser in [roc](https://roc-lang.org) using its `Decode` builtin.
-This allows a record to be used with for cli arguments.
+This allows a record to be used as a specification for cli arguments.

 ## Notes